maxmjn/awsdevops-workshop/README.md

 api_1  | Browse your REST API at http://localhost:3000/explorer
 ```
 - To see the application in action use port `3001` because above output `http://localhost:3000/explorer` is from inside the container and container port `3000` is mapped to our host port `3001` in docker-compose.yml.
-# Deamon mode the application
+# Daemon mode the application
-- use `docker-compose up -d` for deamon
+- use `docker-compose up -d` for daemon
 # Logs monitor
 - use `docker-compose logs -f`
 - To view a specific service mentioned in docker-compose.yml try `docker-compose logs -f <service name>`